jsjha/ese3500_lab1/README.md

 ### 6 - In order for Vout to be 3.3V, what duty cycle should be selected for the clock (CLK1)?
 What about for 2V?
 Do the values make sense?
 Why or why not?

 Vout = 3.3 V:
-The dudty cycle is 0.354.
+The duty cycle is 0.354.

 Vout = 2 V:
-The dudty cycle is 0.52.
+The duty cycle is 0.52.

 It makes sense that the lower the duty cycle the higher the output voltage - remember, we are using a P-MOSFET in this configuration.
 This means that current flows across the transistor when the clock is low, therefore the capacitors also charge when the clock is low.
 If we have a lower duty cycle (i.e., more of the time the clock is low) we are charging our capacitors for longer, leadering to an overall higher output voltage.